Statistics on Insurance for Work Abroad and Posted Workers

-More than 40% of all certificates granted were issued to people working in several countries.
-These people may have several different employers in more than one country, or they may work regularly for a single employer in several countries.
-Men worked in several countries more often than women: 47% of certificates granted to men were for working in several countries, while the corresponding figure for women was 30%.
+More than 40 per cent of all certificates granted were issued to persons working in several countries.
+They may have several different employers in more than one country, or they may work regularly for a single employer in several countries.
+Roughly half of all employees and self-employed persons worked in more than one country.
+All certificates issued to drivers were for work in more than one country.

 Working in more than one country was more common among men than women.
 Of all certificates granted to men, 46 per cent were for work in more than one country.
 The equivalent figure for women was 30 per cent.

 The largest number of single-country certificates were issued for work in Sweden.
 For men, the most common single-country destinations were Sweden, Germany and France.
 For women, the top three destinations were Spain, Belgium and Germany.
 Among the countries to which more than 100 certificates were issued, the only one where women were in the majority was Belgium (53%).
 Of the certificates granted to women for work in Belgium, 77 per cent were for civil servants.